Two popular bills, two problems: It's never easy in Senate

 That allegation is bogus, Democrats say.
 A Blackburn spokesman said Monday she would drop her objections if she received a promise in writing that taxpayers’ money wouldn’t be spent on the pipes.

-Separately, Democrats say Sen. Rick Scott, R-Fla., is holding up the Postal Service bill because — well, his aides didn’t return messages Monday seeking an explanation.

-There’s nothing new about bills slowing down in a chamber whose procedures are designed to facilitate exactly that.
+With passage seemingly certain, Scott said his roadblock won’t hurt the Postal Service.
+The measure’s supporters said it would damage the service and reaffirm voters’ healthy dismay for Congress.

+“What we heard is why people really are frustrated, angered at the United States Senate,” said Majority Leader Chuck Schumer, D-N.Y.
+He accused Scott of using “a technical detail“ to delay a bipartisan measure and lamented that “the arcane rules of the Senate allow one person to stand up” and delay widely supported legislation.

+Senate bills have long faced delays, with reason.
 According to an apocryphal story on the Senate webpage, George Washington may have told Thomas Jefferson that the Founding Fathers designed the Senate to “cool” House bills, like saucers can be used to cool hot tea.

 Except when it doesn’t.
 That can occur when senators of either party want to use the resulting delay to focus attention on an issue, or on themselves.